 - An experienced MTB guide with extensive local knowledge of the area

-- Accommodation for 4 or 6 nights in hotels based on double occupancy (single rooms available for an additional fee)*
+- Accommodation for 4 or 6 nights in great hotels (double occupancy)

 - Snacks for every day